onestsam/snort2pfcd/README.md

 <p style="margin-left:6%; margin-top: 1em">By default, the
-user-supplied whitelist is prepended with the addresses of all of the local interfaces as the handling of these addresses are usually specified by more complex pf rules and simply blocking these addresses can cause problems with certain configurations.</p>
+user-supplied whitelist is prepended with the addresses of all of the local interfaces as the handling of these addresses are usually specified by more complex packet filter rules and simply blocking these addresses can cause problems with certain configurations.</p>

 <p style="margin-left:6%; margin-top: 1em">The
 user-supplied whitelist can also be prepended with the